EthanThatOneKid/worlds-api/README.md

-Worlds API is a REST API that can be used to manage, query, update, and reason over [SPARQL 1.1](https://www.w3.org/TR/sparql11-overview/)-compatible stores at the edge, within arm's reach of your AI agent.
+Worlds API is a REST API that can be used to manage, query, update, and reason over [SPARQL 1.1](https://www.w3.org/TR/sparql11-overview/)-compatible stores at the edge, placing knowledge within arm's reach of your AI agent.

 ## BYOB